The Center for Vocational and Transitional Studies is a new 46,669 SF three-story

 the colleges’ Welding, Fabrication and Machining programs, College and Career Preparation

-programs, Workforce/CEO, and Information Technology programs.
+programs, Workforce, and Information Technology programs.

 This design is based on the information and program contained in the Predesign Report